rmFlynn/Matcha-gruv-gtk-theme/README.md

 Matcha GruvBox Gtk Theme
 ======

 A much edited edition of the matcha gtk theme with (GruvBox)[https://github.com/morhetz/gruvbox] colors and other alterations.
-I am not much of a CSS person so user at your own risk.
+I am not much of a CSS person so use at your own risk.

 Matcha is a flat Design theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome.